New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 - At home, as 5-point underdogs or more, the Seahawks are winless ATS (0-1).

-- New Orleans has two wins against the spread, and is 2-1 overall, on the road.

-- This season, in three away games, New Orleans has hit the over once.
+- In three road games this season, New Orleans has hit the over once.

-- The average point total in Saints away games this season is 43.8 points, 0.8 more than this matchup's over/under (43).
+- The average point total in Saints away games this season is 43.8 points, 0.8 more than this contest's over/under (43).

 Powered by Data Skrive.